 Regular Board and Committee meetings are scheduled throughout the year (Board: four; Audit Committee: four; Management Engagement Committee: one; Remuneration and Nomination Committee: one).
-In addition, the Board and Committees meet between scheduled meetings in preparation for or follow-up after scheduled meetings and any other matters that may arise between scheduled meetings.
-The Company also holds an annual strategy meeting to enable the Directors to consider strategic matters outside of scheduled guarterly Board meetings.
+In addition, the Board and Committees meet between

 The Company Secretary assists the Board and Committee Chairs in agreeing the agenda in sufficient time before the meeting to allow input from key stakeholders.
 Care is taken to ensure that papers are presented clearly and with the appropriate level of detail to assist the Board and Committees in discharging their duties.
 The Board uses a web-based system which provides ready access to Board and Committee papers and materials.
 Prior to each Board and Committee meeting the Directors receive the agenda and supporting papers through this system to ensure that they have all the latest and relevant information in advance of the meeting to enable them sufficient time to prepare properly for the meeting and to make further enquiries about any matter prior to the meeting, should they so wish.
 This also allows any Director who is unable to attend to submit views in advance of the meeting.